probmods/probmods2/chapters/04-patterns-of-inference.md

 Instead of observing the truth value of `cold`, a direct alternative cause of `cough`, we might simply observe another symptom that provides evidence for `cold`, such as `fever`.
 Compare these conditioners with the above WebPPL program to see an "explaining away" conditional dependence in belief between `fever` and `lungDisease`.

-**TODO: smokes && chestPain && cough doesn't occur anywhere above; seems like this only makes sense if we uncomment out the above?**
+**TODO: smokes && chestPain && cough doesn't occur anywhere above; seems like this only makes sense with the little commented-out?**

 Replace `(and smokes chestPain cough)`  with `(and smokes chest-pain cough fever)` or `(and smokes chest-pain cough (not fever))`.
 In this case, finding out that the patient either does or does not have a fever makes a crucial difference in whether we think that the patient has lung disease...